remnawave/panel/docs/installation/node/quick-start.md

 ## Installation

 :::info
-This guide is written for Debian 12, instructions may vary for other distributions.
+This guide was written for Debian 12, instructions may vary for other distributions.
 :::

-1. First of all, you need to install docker.
+1. To use Remnanode you will need to install docker, if not already.

 ```bash
 sudo curl -fsSL https://get.docker.com | sh
 ```

-2. Create separate directory for the project.
+2. Create a directory for the project files.

 ```bash
 mkdir -p /opt/remnanode && cd /opt/remnanode
 ```

-3. Create and configure the environment variables.
+3. Create and edit the `.env` file.

 ```bash
 nano .env